ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xII.md

 </style>

 ### Indicating Control Structures
 Python is actually considered somewhat odd in its formal use of indentation to indicate control structures.
-Most language indent by convention, but have more formal mechanisms to indicate the scope of a control structure.
+Most languages are indented by convention, but have more formal mechanisms to indicate the scope of a control structure.

 Most languages use brackets `{ }` to indicate the scope of a control structure.
 The lines inside the control structure are typically indented for readability, but it would be possible to remove all indentation and still have working code in these languages.